j-s9vcp/NEAT-HD/README.md

 ```

 ## Visualization
-to see the figures in the context, ckeck .ipynb file.
+Ckeck out `hyb_model_demo.ipynb` to see the figures in the context.

 ## Note
 the code for hybridization model is only implemented in swingup task.